clydemcqueen/ardusub_log_tools/README.md

 $ tlog_param.py --help
 usage: tlog_param.py [-h] [-r] paths [paths ...]

-Read MAVLink PARAM_VALUE messages from a tlog file (telemetry log) and use these to reconstruct the parameter state of a vehicle.
+Read MAVLink PARAM_VALUE messages from a tlog file (telemetry log), reconstruct the parameter state of a vehicle, and write the parameters to a QGC-compatible params file.

 positional arguments:
   paths